Your AI powered learning assistant

 The lectures will focus on power and politics in the world since 1989, a period of significant change compared to the previous decades.
 The speaker aims to bridge the generational gap by reminding those who lived through it and informing those who didn't about what that time was like.

-The Berlin Wall
+Fall of the Berlin Wall

 The Berlin Wall, once a symbol of division between East and West Germany, was being torn down in 1989.
 The joyous hordes of Berliners were streaming through the wall as East German border guards tore down portions to make it easier for people to come into West Berlin.
 This marked the end of an artificial division and signaled democratization across Eastern Europe.